The $\mathbf{P}$-Completeness of Inverted Index Traversal: On the Complexity of Evaluating Boolean Query DAGs: Conclusion

 \section{Conclusion}

-In this paper, we introduced a formal framework for \textbf{Computational Retrieval}, establishing that a search engine must support the complexity class $\mathbf{P}$ to meet the reasoning demands of modern AI agents.
-We formally defined the retrieval language $\mathcal{L}_R$ based on Directed Acyclic Graphs and provided a constructive proof that it captures $\mathbf{P}$.
+In this paper, we introduced a formal framework for \textbf{Computational Retrieval}, establishing that a search engine must support $\mathbf{P}$-Complete query evaluation to meet the reasoning demands of modern AI agents.
+We formally defined the retrieval language $\mathcal{L}_R$ based on Directed Acyclic Graphs and provided a constructive proof that its evaluation is $\mathbf{P}$-Complete.

 Our analysis exposes a fundamental architectural gap in current information retrieval.
 While standard iterator-based engines (DAAT) are highly optimized for simple conjunctive trees, they suffer from the \textbf{Tree-Expansion Bottleneck} when handling the re-convergent logic required by complex reasoning, and a \textbf{Universal Scan Penalty} when handling disjunctive negation.
-Existing attempts to bridge this gap in commercial platforms (e.g., ad-hoc vector filters) often rely on architectural ``patches''---separate indices or post-filtering phases that break deep logical composability.
+Existing attempts to bridge this gap in commercial platforms often rely on architectural ``patches''---separate indices or post-filtering phases that break deep logical composability.

 To bridge this gap fundamentally, we proposed the \texttt{ComputePN} algorithm.
 By utilizing a dual Positive-Negative set representation and native DAG memoization, \texttt{ComputePN} resolves the time-space dilemma inherent in previous approaches.
-Our analytical evaluation demonstrates that while iterator complexity grows exponentially ($O(2^{|Q|})$) for re-convergent queries, \texttt{ComputePN} remains linear ($O(|Q|)$).
-Empirically, stress tests on the MS MARCO corpus confirm that this architectural shift overcomes the \textbf{Expressiveness Wall}: while standard engines succumb to combinatorial explosion ($>10,000$ clauses) when handling complex arithmetic constraints, \texttt{ComputePN} executes the equivalent logic circuits in \textbf{sub-second time} ($0.8$s), validating the necessity of native DAG evaluation over static tree expansion.
+Our analytical evaluation demonstrates that while $\text{NC}^1$-restricted iterator complexity grows exponentially ($O(2^{|Q|})$), \texttt{ComputePN} evaluates the DAG natively in linear time relative to the query size ($O(|Q| \cdot |U_{\mathit{active}}|)$).
+As demonstrated by our \textbf{feasibility proof-of-concept} on the MS MARCO corpus, this architectural shift overcomes the \textbf{Expressiveness Wall}: while standard engines succumb to combinatorial explosion ($>10,000$ clauses) when handling complex arithmetic constraints, \texttt{ComputePN} executes the equivalent logic circuits in \textbf{sub-second time} ($0.8$s), validating the necessity of native DAG evaluation over static tree expansion.